jamesplease/react-state-context/README.md

 </MyStateContext.Consumer>
 ```

+Like a React Component's state, the StateContext state must be an object or null.

 ### Actions

 Actions are functions that you define where you can update the state using `setState`.
 If you have used Redux, then you can